 Photos don't do the northern lights justice.

-Onsager had his aurora experience in northern Norway — one of the best places in the world to see the northern lights.
-You could follow in his footsteps, or blaze your own trail somewhere along the "auroral zone" that encircles Earth's northern reaches.
+For best results, you can blaze your own trail somewhere along the "auroral zone" that encircles Earth's northern reaches.
 But you need to know when and where to go.
-For example, the summer of 2017 may be a good time for a vacation, but a better time to see auroras is actually between winter and spring.
+For example, the summer may be a good time for a vacation, but a better time to see auroras is actually between winter and spring.

 Read on to find out when and where to see the northern lights, and what powers this dazzling display.

 When to see the Northern Lights

 The northern lights are more formally known as the aurora borealis, and are caused by interactions between the solar wind, which is the stream of charged particles emanating from the sun, and the Earth's magnetic field.

 If you're planning an aurora-viewing trip, try not to schedule it in the middle of summer.
 You need darkness to see the northern lights, and places in the auroral zone have precious little of it during the summer months.

 The good news is that the sun's 11-year cycle of activity is picking up and we will see more sun spots, flares and coronal mass ejections going forward than in the previous years.
 Coronal mass ejections are the most powerful source of charged particles emitted from the corona, the sun's upper atmosphere.
 When the sun shoots these geysers of plasma in the direction of Earth, wonderful auroras can be expected.